deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 3. Contractor/Bids Workflow (from Estimate)

-*   **PROActive OS Adaptation Summary:** Estimates list dashboard, Bidding section within Estimate (bid package creation, item selection), unified Contact entity for contractors, centralized Documents module for all contractor-related documents, email bid packages with subcontractor interface for submission, "Submissions" section for review and status management, apply awarded bid price to estimate item, deep relational linking, and AI assistance for bid analysis.
+*   **PROActive ONE Adaptation Summary:** Estimates list dashboard, Bidding section within Estimate (bid package creation, item selection), unified Contact entity for contractors, centralized Documents module for all contractor-related documents, email bid packages with subcontractor interface for submission, "Submissions" section for review and status management, apply awarded bid price to estimate item, deep relational linking, and AI assistance for bid analysis.
 *   **Tasks:**
     *   [TO DO] Develop an Estimates list dashboard providing status summaries and a detailed list view.
     *   [TO DO] Implement a Bidding section within the Estimate view, allowing users to create bid packages and select specific estimate items to include.